College of Science, University of Tehran: Central Laboratory

 The Central Laboratory includes a set of important equipment for qualitative and quantitative examination of materials, which has been established with the aim of providing research services to students and faculty members of the University of Tehran and other scientific, research and industrial centers of the country.
-The Central Laboratory of has advanced and accurate devices, such as spectroscopic analysis, elemental analysis, thermal analysis and chromatography.
+The Central Laboratory has advanced and accurate devices, such as spectroscopic analysis, elemental analysis, thermal analysis and chromatography.
 The objectives of the Central Laboratory are listed below: